 I’m personally against the idea of clearing because in most cases students settle for any degree without really making an informed decision.
 However, St George’s medical school announced it would open up places onto its medicine course through clearing for this first time ever in 2016.
 Around 40 places were on offer through the process, which was used by the university to fill up leftover places.
 It is highly competitive and be prepared for another interview round.
 This is a great option for those who have been rejected by their choices and didn’t apply to St George’s Medicine Programme but have achieved good grades (3A’s and above).
 Clearing can also be used to get a place into health-related programmes such as biomedical science, paramedic science, Pharmacology or healthcare science, that provide a great platform for later getting into graduate Medicine or Dentistry.

 5. Find Out Helpful Information from Admission Tutors

 Instead of ringing up your choices to find out why you’ve been rejected, ask for more specific information.
 Find out the cut-off score for the UKCAT for the application cycle you applied, or how many students applied, what was the average UKCAT score of candidates who were accepted etc. You can use the information to your advantage when you reapply.
 Knowing the cutoff mark for the UKCAT that year can help set a target score when you re-apply the following year.

 6. Reflect Objectively

 Once the dust has settled and you’ve finished your final exams reflect on your application.
 It is hard to reflect on your application immediately after you’ve been rejected.
-Try to think about how you can improve your application for next time, really think about the shortfalls of your application and how you can improve next time.
+Try to think about how you can improve, really think about the shortfalls of your application and how you can improve it for next time if you decide to reapply.
 If you honestly think it’s “perfect” show your application to a university advisor or academic tutor.
-They should be able to criticize your application to help you improve it.
+They should be able to criticise your application to help you improve it.